|Reset Failure||Cold Start||Mask Burn-Out||Incorrect Pull-Up|

 A command or address receiver in its rest state ignores stop bits.
 Consequently, the driver is free to transmit stop bits as often as it likes do a receiver in its rest state.
 Some devices allow the driver to their synchronize data return with stop bits.
 We call this use of stop bits data synchronization.
 For more on data synchronization, see Receive Signals.

-Recommendation: Use the SN65LVDM180D transceiver, manufactured by Texas Instruments, to send and receive low-voltage differential logic signals on T+/T− and R+/R−.
-These transceiver operate from a 3.3-V supply.
+Recommendation: Use the SN65LVDM180D transceivers to send and receive low-voltage differential logic signals on T+/T− and R+/R−.
+These transceivers operate from a 3.3-V supply.
 With the driver portion disabled, their typical current consumption is only 1.7 mA.
 The driver and receiver have separate enable lines.
 When the driver is disabled, it enters a high-impedance state that allows analog circuits in a device to drive the R+/R− lines.

 Rule: The circuits driving T+ and T− must assert a defined logic level on the two lines at all times.